Studying at uni in 2020/21

 Sometimes you’ll need to talk face-to-face with someone – especially if it’s about an important academic or personal issue.

-The good news is that you’ll still get to meet regularly with your personal tutor, and access all our guidance and support whenever you need it.
+The good news is that you’ll still get to meet regularly with your personal tutor, and access all our guidance and support whenever you need it, both face-to-face and online.

 Your personal tutor